 - Feeling queer and blue: A review of the literature on depression and related issues among gay, lesbian, bisexual and other homosexually active people, La Trobe University, 2008

-- Growing Up Queer: Issues Facing Young Australians Who Are Gender Variant and Sexuality Diverse, The Young and Well CRC, 2014
+- Growing Up Queer: Issues Facing Young Australians Who Are Gender Variant and Sexuality Diverse, University of Western Sydney, 2013

 - Writing themselves in 3, La Trobe University, 2010